tabvn/nodejs-reactjs-chatapp/deployment-to-digitalocean-hosting.md

   ```
   sudo apt-get install nginx
   ```
-* Start Nginx:  open your ip address ex: http://123.456.789 you should see "Welcome to nginx!"
+* Start Nginx:  open your ip address ex: http://123.456.789 you should see "Welcome to nginx!", all Nginx config in our cloud is in /etc/nginx/nginx.conf
   ```
   nginx
   ```